kredati/cin2999f19/syllabus.md

 * SGS visit to discuss student support & mental health
 * Brian Price to discuss departmentally available funding

+Homework due:
+* Select and upload a term paper from year 1 of the PhD to work with this term.

 #### Week 3, September 24: The career, the job, the program, the next step
 Reading due:
 * Karen Kelsky, “Where are the Jobs?
 Institution Types and Ranks,” from _The Professor is In_